Azure/azure-rest-api-specs-examples/specification/iothub/resource-manager/Microsoft.Devices/stable/2021-07-02/examples-js/iothub_createOrUpdate.md

 const { IotHubClient } = require("@azure/arm-iothub");
 const { DefaultAzureCredential } = require("@azure/identity");

+/**
+ * This sample demonstrates how to Create or update the metadata of an Iot hub.
+The usual pattern to modify a property is to retrieve the IoT hub metadata and security metadata, and then combine them with the modified values in a new body to update the IoT hub.
+If certain properties are missing in the JSON, updating IoT Hub may cause these values to fallback to default, which may lead to unexpected behavior.
+ *
+ * @summary Create or update the metadata of an Iot hub.
+The usual pattern to modify a property is to retrieve the IoT hub metadata and security metadata, and then combine them with the modified values in a new body to update the IoT hub.
+If certain properties are missing in the JSON, updating IoT Hub may cause these values to fallback to default, which may lead to unexpected behavior.
+ * x-ms-original-file: specification/iothub/resource-manager/Microsoft.Devices/stable/2021-07-02/examples/iothub_createOrUpdate.json
+ */
 async function iotHubResourceCreateOrUpdate() {
   const subscriptionId = "91d12660-3dec-467a-be2a-213b5544ddc0";
   const resourceGroupName = "myResourceGroup";